-The COVID-19 pandemic in the U.S. resulted in a significant number of sites of care pausing treatment of new patients with ZULRESSO and potential new sites of care pausing site activation activities.
+The COVID-19 pandemic in the U.S. resulted in a significant number of sites of care pausing treatment of new patients with ZULRESSO and potential new sites of care pausing site activation activities for a period of time.
 We believe concerns about exposure to the virus have also caused a significant reduction in the number of women with PPD seeking treatment with ZULRESSO and in physicians willing to prescribe it.
-Given continuing concerns about the COVID-19 pandemic across the country, we expect the significant adverse impact of the pandemic on ZULRESSO revenues to continue.
-The scope and timing of the expected negative impact will depend on, among other factors, the success of the roll-out of vaccines for COVID-19; the length, location and frequency of surges or waves of COVID-19 cases; the duration of the pandemic, even after the vaccines become readily available to all adults; the extent to which variants of the virus that causes COVID-19 negatively impact vaccination and other efforts to control the pandemic; the duration and severity of any continued precautionary measures taken to curb the spread of COVID-19; and the timing and success of any return to normal business operations across the U.S. We cannot predict for how long and to what extent the COVID-19 pandemic will have an adverse impact on ZULRESSO sales.
+Given continuing concerns about the COVID-19 pandemic across the country, including as a result of the spread of variants and "breakthrough" cases among fully vaccinated people, we expect the significant adverse impact of the pandemic on ZULRESSO revenues to continue.
+The scope and timing of the expected negative impact will depend on, among other factors, the success of the roll-out of vaccines for COVID-19 and the duration of the vaccines' efficacy against COVID-19 and its variants; the length, location and frequency of surges or waves of COVID-19 cases, including "breakthrough" cases in fully vaccinated people; the duration of the pandemic; the extent to which variants of the virus that causes COVID-19 negatively impact vaccination and other efforts to control the pandemic; the duration and severity of any continued precautionary measures taken to curb the spread of COVID-19; and the timing and success of any return to normal business operations across the U.S. We cannot predict for how long and to what extent the COVID-19 pandemic will have an adverse impact on ZULRESSO sales.